kaunel85/ong-bylaws/bylaws.md

      - See Section 98 for procedure on how to choose members for the Judiciary Committee

 111. The Pallas Committee shall:
-     - Be chaired by a member who is not the Phikeia Educator or a Big Brother
+     - Be chaired by a member elected who is not the Phikeia Educator or a Big Brother
      - Consist of the Phikeia Educator, Recruitment Chair, Scholarship Chair, an experienced member and optionally an alumnus
      - Be responsible for reviewing Big Brother Applications, selecting Big Members, and making Big Brother-Little Brother pairings no later than the second meeting of the Phikeia program
      - Meet weekly when there is a Phikeia class in session